 4. Narrowing of opportunities:

 It may be contradicting the previous point about the opportunity but candidates who have done unpaid internship have less chance of getting employed than their paid counterparts.
-Companies generally prefer to recruit someone who was a paid program as they consider them to be more serious and capable in their task.
+Companies generally prefer to recruit someone who has done a paid program as they consider them to be more serious and capable in their task.
 Rather, your condition might be just same as someone who did not do any internship.

 5. Fewer working rights: